 - Hold the spacer and inhaler firmly.
 Shake briskly for 10 seconds.

 - Place the mask gently to the face so the nose and mouth are covered.
 Be sure to get a good seal between mask and face.
 Leaks will keep you from getting enough medicine.
-The valve lets you breathe out comfortably and breathe normally while the mask is held firmly in place.
+The valve allows you to breathe normally while the mask is held firmly in place.

 - Press down firmly on the inhaler to release only one puff of medicine (Picture 2).